-The successful transposition of EU Directives requires delicate application when ensuring the overriding objective of the directive remains intact.
-On this occasion the rules of Directive (90/531/EEC) while specific in their construction caused immediate conflict between the domestic government and a dominant telecommunications provider.
+The successful transposition of EU Directives requires delicate application when ensuring the overriding objective of the Directive remains intact; and so, on this occasion the rules of Directive 90/531/EEC , while specific in their construction, caused immediate conflict between the domestic government and a dominant telecommunications provider.

 Basing their argument on principles examined in Francovich and others v Italy, British Telecom (BT) took issue with Parliament’s decision to edit the transposed Directive in a way that precluded them from perceived equal rights in a highly competitive industry.